Aborigines of the Northern Territory: scouting outpost

 Sorry, we don't have images or video for this item.

-Scouting has become an important activity among young Aboriginal children of Maningrida on the Arafura Sea in Northern Australia.
+Scouting has become an important activity among young children of Maningrida on the Arafura Sea in Northern Australia.
 In 1964 a school teacher introduced scouting, and its popularity led to the growth of the movement to include Cubs, Rovers and Guides.
-Young people from eleven tribes in the area are involved.
+Young people from eleven First Nations peoples in the area are involved.

 How to watch